smaremanda/add-in-docs/how-to/dictionary-task-pane-add-ins.md

 </OfficeApp>
 ```

 The  **Dictionary** element and its child elements that are specific to creating a dictionary add-in's manifest file are described in the following sections.
-For information about the other elements in the manifest file, see[Office Add-ins XML manifest](../overview/add-in-manifests.md).
+For information about the other elements in the manifest file, see [Office Add-ins XML manifest](../overview/add-in-manifests.md).

 ### Dictionary element